Ritvik19/Scrapers/README.md

-# Scrape
+# Lord-Varys

+My little birds are everywhere, and they whisper to me the strangest stories...

-WebScraping for various purposes
+Web Scraper for various websites